videolan/x265/doc/reST/cli.rst

 inter prediction.

-:option:`--psy-rdoq` will adjust the distortion cost used in rate-distortion optimized quantization (RDO quant), enabled in :option:`--rd` 4 and above, favoring the preservation of energy in the reconstructed image.  :option:`--psy-rdoq` prevents RDOQ from blurring all of the encoding options which psy-rd has to chose from.
+:option:`--psy-rdoq` will adjust the distortion cost used in rate-distortion optimized quantization (RDO quant), enabled by :option:`--rdoq-level` 1 or 2, favoring the preservation of energy in the reconstructed image.  :option:`--psy-rdoq` prevents RDOQ from blurring all of the encoding options which psy-rd has to chose from.
 At low strength levels, psy-rdoq will influence the quantization level